FreeAdvertising/devicemanager/README.md

 	* Usergroup Management.
 * 1.2
 	* Device Watchlist.
 Users choose any number of already tracked applications from a list and are presented with a list of devices which have those applications installed.
+	* More flexibility in what DM can track.
+Currently there are 4 types: laptops, desktops, servers and peripherals.
+The plan is to make this a dynamic list of devices or items that you've chosen.

+## Disclaimer

+This is project is still under development and should be treated as a beta-level product.
+Please use the provided issue tracker to raise issues.